ulli85/advent-of-code/README.md

-# aoc2024
+# Advent of Code

-My tries of solution for https://adventofcode.com/ year 2024
+I hardly try to solve puzzles at https://adventofcode.com/